-Colorado child care assistance programs.
+Colorado free child and daycare assistance programs.

-Low income families in Colorado that are struggling with paying their child care costs may be able to receive support from CCCAP, or the Colorado Child Care Assistance Program.
+Low income families in Colorado that are struggling with paying their child care costs may be able to receive support from CCCAP, or the free Colorado Child Care Assistance Program.
 Government funds are used to assist families and parents, and a number of conditions and restrictions are in place as well.

 The main agency in the state that oversees the program is CDHS, Division of Child Care.
 They work with local county social service offices and the federal government to process applications and ensure the funds go to only qualified families and residents.
 The agency will also work on terms and conditions, and some of them include the following.

 The applying parent needs to be currently employed.
 Or they can be in full time job training or attending some type of school/education.
 Financial assistance and free vouchers as well as subsidies are offered by Colorado in an effort to support their efforts toward self-sufficiency.
 Low income levels will need to be met by applicants as well.
 Your county department of social/human services can also set or revise eligibility requirement for families.

 The state relies on federal government, state, and county dollars to keep it operating.
 Only a fraction of applicants will be able to enroll and many others will go onto a waiting list.
 Fees that are due from the parents also help fund the program.
 In order to receive the federal government funds, the state of Colorado must also adhere to and abide by federal regulations and policies.

 Applications are processed at the local level.
 Call or stop by your County Department of Social/Human Services in order to apply for child care assistance or get more information.
 A formal application process is in place and proof of your income and status is required as well.
 For example, applicants will need to complete and provide information about your family including your work or school program, immunization information, current employer, and household income.